roseTech/storycoder.dev/Sharing_Is_Caring/Sharing_Is_Caring_Story.md

 - Luisa takes two cookies from Sleepy
 - Luisa has now 98+(2-1) cookies

+Santa, together with his elves, decides that after coding this story, they would put all their foods on the table and share.
+And the moral of the story is: Sharing is caring!

 (Emilia Tech4, adapted by StoryCoder.dev under creative commons license CC BY-NC-SA 4.0 International)